 - Have phone numbers and locations of the local doctor and hospital handy.

 - Avoid bunk beds for very young children.

-- Check outdoor play equipment to make sure nothing is broken or falling off and that it is structurally solid.
+- Check outdoor play equipment to make sure nothing is broken and that it’s structurally solid.

-Many companies rent equipment such as cots, prams and highchairs.
+Many companies rent equipment like cots, prams and highchairs.
 Many also deliver to your accommodation.
-This can reduce the stress of packing and managing excess luggage, while making sure you have everything your children need.
+This can help you make sure you have everything your children need while reducing the stress of packing and managing excess luggage.

 Holidays are about having fun, relaxing and getting away from the daily grind.
 But many children benefit from routines, whether at home or on holidays.
 Some routines will slip but sticking to a few basics, like bedtimes and mealtimes, can help children adapt to changes while you’re away.

-You might need to make some new rules and routines for your kids on holiday.
+You might need to remind your child about rules and routines on holiday.
 For example, only go swimming with an adult, always wear sunscreen and a hat outside, or always tell parents where you’re going.

 International holidays with kids

 Staying healthy is one of the bigger challenges when heading overseas.
 Talk to your doctor or a clinic for travellers about any vaccinations and medications you’ll need for your destination.